 BERI’s mission is to improve human civilization’s long-term prospects for survival and flourishing.
 Its main strategy is to identify technologies that may pose significant civilization-scale risks, and to promote and provide support for research and other activities aimed at reducing those risks.

-BERI is currently a small initiative, operated on a volunteer and part-time basis by a handful of individuals with other part-time or full-time jobs.
+BERI is currently a small initiative, not affiliated with any for-profit entities or universities (including UC Berkeley), operated on a volunteer and part-time basis by a handful of individuals with other part-time or full-time jobs.
 While we may conduct a limited amount of in-house research, most of BERI's value derives from the support it can provide for the activities of researchers at larger institutions who are working to mitigate existential risk (x-risk).

 We consider it important to emphasize that startlingly little full-time research is currently being carried out anywhere in the world with a primary objective of mitigating x-risk.
 For that reason, we wish to highlight that BERI is a minor project, and should not be categorized with institutions engaged in full-time x-risk mitigation efforts, such as Cambridge University's Centre for the Study of Existential Risk, Oxford University's Future of Humanity Institute, or the Machine Intelligence Research Institute in Berkeley.